theburningmonk/momento-demo-notifications/README.md

 # momento-demo-notifications

-Demo app to show how to implement real-time notifications with Momento topics
+Demo of using [Momento](https://gomomento.com) topics to build a real-time notification system.
+The user can kick off a long-running task, and the backend will send real-time updates to the frontend via Websockets, using Momento topics.

 ## To deploy the backend